Rotational component spaces for infinite-type translation surfaces: Relations between the translation structure on rotational components and the topology on the space of rotational components

-The proofs of \autoref{prop:biinfinite_means_open} and \autoref{prop:open_means_infinite_length} suggest that the interesting linear approaches -- in terms of the topology of a rotational component as subspace of $\LC(\sigma)$~-- are the linear approaches that differ at most $2\pi$ from the boundary of the rotational component with the translation structure.
+The proofs of \autoref{prop:biinfinite_means_open} and \autoref{prop:open_means_infinite_length} suggest that the interesting linear approaches -- in terms of the topology of a rotational component as subspace of $\LC(\sigma)$~-- are the linear approaches that differ at most $\pi$ from the boundary of the rotational component with the translation structure.
 We will use this insight in the constructions in the proofs of \autoref{thm:finite_top} and \autoref{thm:info_loss}.

 The statements in the last two propositions are on rotational components of infinite length.
-Not all singularities need to have a rotational component of infinite length.
-For example the surface based on a Cantor set construction which was communicated to the authors by Joshua Bowman has infinitely many rotational components but all of them are of finite length.
+Note that not all singularities have a rotational component of infinite length.
+For example the singularity of the star decoration in \autoref{exa:star_decoration} (ii) has infinitely many rotational components but all of them are of finite length.
 However, it is not possible that all rotational components are shorter than $\pi$ as we will see in the next proposition.

 \begin{prop}[Rotational components of length no less than $\pi$ are dense] Let $(X,\mathcal{A})$ be a translation surface and $\sigma$ a wild singularity.
-Then the set of rotational components of length no less than $\pi$ is dense in $\LT(\sigma)$.
+Then the set of rotational components of length greater than or equal to $\pi$ is dense in $\LT(\sigma)$.

 \begin{proof} Let $\mathcal{S}$ be the set of rotational components that contain a linear approach $\gamma$, such that for some small $t>0$, $d(\gamma(t), \sigma)=t$.
 With similar arguments as before, it is clear that all elements of $\mathcal{S}$ have length at least $\pi$.
 We show that $\mathcal{S}$ is dense in $\LT(\sigma)$.